-The Authority has entered into agreements with two corporations to service eligible loans acquired with the bond proceeds.
-In addition, the Authority utilized financial institutions which qualify as eligible lenders under the Higher Education Act and entities which met the requirements of an eligible guarantee agency providing for the purchase of student loans.
+The Program has entered into agreements with two corporations to service eligible loans acquired with the bond proceeds.
+In addition, the Program utilized financial institutions which qualify as eligible lenders under the Higher Education Act and entities which met the requirements of an eligible guarantee agency providing for the purchase of student loans.
 A bank has been designated as trustee of the Program and has the fiduciary responsibility for the custody and investment of funds.

-The Authority is subject to periodic examinations by the Department of Education as required by the Higher Education Act.
+The Program is subject to periodic examinations by the Department of Education as required by the Higher Education Act.

 On April 20, 2011, the Authority issued \$509,000,000 of Taxable Student Loan Backed Bonds Series 2011A for the purpose of refunding all of the \$567,200,000 of bonds outstanding in connection with the Authority's 1999 Student Loan Revenue Bond Program (the refunded bonds).
 The Authority used \$67,997,843 of the 1999 Student Loan Revenue Bond Program funds held by the trustee to pay down the Refunded Bonds as of April 20, 2011.
 At that time, the Trustee also released all of the student loans described in Note 4 hereof from the lien created by the Indenture of Trust for the 1999 Student Loan Revenue Bond Program and transferred the loans to the Program.
 The 2011 Bonds and the transferred student loans are being accounted for in the accompanying financial statements.
-The fiscal year for the 2011A Program was changed from a February year end to a calendar year end.